sindhupr11/sindhupr11/README.md

 # Hey 👋 What's up?

-I'm Sindhu, a Computer Science Engineering Junior at Cochin University of Science and Technology.
+I'm Sindhu, a Computer Science Engineering Student at Cochin University of Science and Technology.
+I am an imcoming SDE intern at IBM ISL.
+Super excited for it.

 ## About me
 ✨ Creating bugs since 2021